Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Feature Engineering Approaches

 \subsection{Effects of Text Filtering}

-Huang et al. \cite{huang2016effects} tried to determine the effect of gibberish text on the performance of keystroke dynamics.
+Huang et al. \cite{huang2016effects} investigated the effect of gibberish text on the performance of keystroke dynamics.
 Noise or gibberish text can originate when a user plays a computer game or does some unnecessary task.
 Huang et al. decided that the unnecessary text should be filtered out due to its negative impact on authentication performance.
 For the evaluation of their hypothesis, they used a novel dataset that was collected when the users were performing normal day-to-day activities.
 There was no restriction or control over the users.
 They were free to type anything in order to analyze the noise keystrokes.
-Huang et al. used a keystroke logger to collect the data of 60 users in a campus student computer labatory.
+Huang et al. used a keystroke logger to collect the data of 60 users in a campus student computer laboratory.
 Each user provided at least 11000 keystrokes.
 They used Gunnetti and Picardi's algorithm \cite{gunetti2005keystroke} for evaluation.
-Huang et al. used samples of 1000 keystrokes to create user profile.
+They used samples of 1000 keystrokes to create a user profile.
 Each user profile consisted of 10 samples with the rest reserved for testing.
-They also used the "zone-of-acceptance" algorithm by Leggett et al. \cite{leggett1988verifying}.
-From the dataset, Huang et al. detected four types of gibberish keystrokes - repeating characters, gaming patterns, long string with few distinct characters, long string with no white spaces or separators.
+They also used the ``zone-of-acceptance'' algorithm by Leggett et al. \cite{leggett1988verifying}.
+From the dataset, they detected four types of gibberish keystrokes: repeating characters, gaming patterns, long strings with few distinct characters, and long strings with no white spaces or separators.
 They then used two types of algorithms in order to remove gibberish keystrokes.
-The first one was based on regular expressions which identified four patterns of gibberish keystrokes.
-The second one was a spell checker which checked for correct English words.
-They also used context-based filtering and determined that 23.3\% data of their dataset was gibberish.
+The first one was based on regular expressions that identified four patterns of gibberish keystrokes.
+The second one was a spell checker that checked for correct English words.
+They also used context-based filtering and determined that 23.3\% data in their dataset was gibberish.
 The evaluation showed that though gibberish keystrokes did not have much effect on FAR, they negatively impacted FRR.
-Spell checker filtering showed better performance than regular expressions but the best result was achieved by combining both filters.
+Spell checker filtering showed better performance than regular expressions, but the best result was achieved by combining both filters.